Conformal Yang-Mills field in (A)dS space

 \noinbf{i}) Two-derivative terms in Lagrangian \rf{manus-02052024-03} take the forms (up to normalization factors): \beq && \phi_{2m+1}^A (\eta^{AB} \ppp^2 - \ppp^A \ppp^B)\phi_{2n+1}^B\,, m,n=0,1,2,3\,, \qquad n+m\leq 3; \nonumber\\ && \phi_{2m} \ppp^2 \phi_{2n}\,, m,n=1,2,3\,, n+m\leq 4\,. \eeq From \rf{manus-02052024-15}, we see that, for the scalar and vector fields, the two-derivative terms are constructed out of the respective Klein-Gordon and Maxwell kinetic operators.
 With respect to the fields, some kinetic terms are diagonal, while the remaining ones are non-diagonal.
 Lagrangian of conformal YM field in $(A)dS_{10}$ involving only diagonal kinetic and mass-like terms is presented in Sec.\ref{ten-fac}.

-\noinbf{ii}) As the quantities $I_{2n+4}$ defined in \rf{manus-02052024-03}, \rf{manus-02052024-03add} have smooth flat space limit, Lagrangian \rf{manus-02052024-03} also has smooth flat space limit.
+\noinbf{ii}) As the quantities $I_{2n+4}$ defined in \rf{manus-02052024-03}, \rf{manus-02052024-03add} are regular in the flat space limit, Lagrangian \rf{manus-02052024-03} is also regular in the flat space limit.
 To clarify a notion of the $I_{2n+4}$ in the flat space limit, we use a shortcut $I_{2n+4}^{\rho=0}$ for the flat space limit of the $I_{2n+4}$ and note that the minus $I_{10}^{\rho=0}$ coincides with the ordinary-derivative Lagrangian of conformal YM field in $R^{9,1}$ found in Ref.\cite{Metsaev:2023qif}, while a reduction of the minus $I_6^{\rho=0}$ to $R^{5,1}$ coincides with the ordinary-derivative Lagrangian of conformal YM field in $R^{5,1}$ found in Ref.\cite{Metsaev:2023qif}.
 Reduction of the minus $I_4^{\rho=0}$ to $R^{3,1}$ coincides with the standard Lagrangian of conformal YM field in $R^{3,1}$.
 Note however that a reduction of $I_8^{\rho=0}$ \rf{manus-02052024-03}, \rf{manus-02052024-03add} to $R^{7,1}$ is not equal to $I_8^{\rho=0}$ defined in $R^{7,1}$ by the relations \rf{manus-19042024-06}, \rf{manus-19042024-10}.
 This is easily seen by comparing \rf{manus-19042024-06}, \rf{manus-19042024-10} against \rf{manus-02052024-03}, \rf{manus-02052024-03add}.
 Namely, though the dependence of $I_8$ in \rf{manus-19042024-06} and $I_8$ in \rf{manus-02052024-03} on the field strengths is identical, the expressions for the field strengths $F_6^{AB}$ in \rf{manus-19042024-10} and \rf{manus-02052024-03add} are different.